Technigo/project-mongo-api/README.md

 ## The problem

 This week I was sick again.
-I've attempted a frontend anyway.
 If I had more time, I would definitely work on different aggregations, filters and more paths.
-Would also be very nice to work on the frontend and make it user friendly.
+I've done a very tentative frontend as well.

 ## View it live